pairshaped/curlingio-docs/docs/club-management/leagues.md

 ### Team or Skip Name

-If you want to leverage Curling I/O team recommendations then you must ask for either a team or a skip name during registration.
+If you want to leverage Curling IO team recommendations then you must ask for either a team or a skip name during registration.
 Our team recommendations just make it easier and automate team creation if that's a feature you want to use.
 You can make the team and skip name optional, required, or even restrict team names to the list of existing teams (useful if you are pre-creating teams).

-If you aren't planning to use Curling I/O to set up teams, round robins, and draw schedules, then asking for a team or skip name is just a club preference for reporting purposes.
+If you aren't planning to use Curling IO to set up teams, round robins, and draw schedules, then asking for a team or skip name is just a club preference for reporting purposes.

 ### Curler's Position